unpc2026/diaryasprogrammer/README.md

 **Understand → Discover → Clarify → Confirm → Generate → Validate**

 First ensure that you understand what the user wants.
 Then generate the meta-prompt only after the important uncertainties have been resolved and the user has confirmed your understanding.

-The generated meta-prompt must also contain the Continuous Clarification Check so that the downstream AI can maintain alignment with the user throughout execution.
 ```

 ## Prompts Adapter